Robert Daniel Conlon: Bishop of Joliet

-On May 17, 2011, Pope Benedict XVI named Conlon as the fifth bishop of the Diocese of Joliet.
-On July 14, 2011, he was installed at the Cathedral of St. Raymond Nonnatus in Joliet.
+On May 17, 2011, Pope Benedict XVI named Conlon as the fifth bishop of Joliet.
+On July 14, 2011, he was installed at the Cathedral of St. Raymond Nonnatus in Joliet, Illinois.

-In September 2012, Conlon created a controversy by reinstating F. Lee Ryan, a diocese priest, to ministry for homebound parishioners.
+In September 2012, Conlon created a controversy by reinstating Reverend F. Lee Ryan, to ministry for homebound parishioners.
 The diocese had suspended Ryan in 2010 from St. Edmund Parish in Watseka, Illinois, and St. Joseph Mission in Crescent City, Illinois, because it had determined a sexual abuse allegation against Ryan from the 1970s was credible.
 According to The Huffington Post, Conlon ruled that since child molestation was not a serious crime under canon law in the 1970s, the diocese could only limit Ryan in ministry and not remove him completely.
 After dealing with large opposition within the diocese to this decision, Conlon reversed himself on September 18, 2012, and permanently removed Ryan from ministry.

-Conlon wrote his first pastoral letter to the Diocese of Joliet on June 13, 2019, entitled "Go, He Said."
+Conlon wrote his first pastoral letter to the diocese in June 2019, entitled "Go, He Said."
 In this letter, he wrote of having witnessed "an enormous decline in people's participation in the life of the Church" but that Pope Francis had inspired his attitude.
 He went on the write that Catholics must prepare to be missionary disciples and there was a great need for the involvement of the lay faithful.

-On October 31, 2019, Conlon and the Diocese of Joliet were named in a $100,000 sexual abuse lawsuit.
-The defendant was a developmentally disabled man who had been sexually assaulted in 2017 at the Shapiro Developmental Center in Kankakee, Illinois.
-The assailant, Father Richard Jacklin, was arrested for the assault.
-The lawsuit charged the diocese and Conlon with improper vetting of Jacklin's background and negligent supervision of him.
+In October 2019, Conlon and the Diocese of Joliet were named in a $100,000 sexual abuse lawsuit.
+The plaintiff was a developmentally disabled man who had been sexually assaulted in 2017 at the Shapiro Developmental Center in Kankakee, Illinois.
+The assailant, Reverend Richard Jacklin, was arrested for the assault.
+The lawsuit charged the diocese and Conlon with improper vetting of Jacklin and negligent supervision of him.

-On December 27, 2019, the Diocese of Joliet announced that Conlon was taking an immediate medical leave of absence.
+On December 27, 2019, the diocese announced that Conlon was taking an immediate medical leave of absence.
 Bishop Richard Pates was appointed as apostolic administrator of the diocese while Conlon was on medical leave.
 Conlon's medical condition was not disclosed.

 Retirement

-Pope Francis accepted Conlon's letter of resignation as bishop of Joliet on May 4, 2020.
+Four months after Conlon went on medical leave, Pope Francis accepted his letter of resignation as bishop of Joliet on May 4, 2020.
 In a statement, Conlon said he had found 2019 "challenging":"I experienced a lot of stress and fatigue, which I did not always handle well, along with some serious medical issues, plus the death of my best friend....
 I am no longer able to carry the burden of leadership of a large diocese."